Code-Institute-Submissions/maura-yogis-mat-project/README.md

 1. Open the Chrome browser
 2. Create a GitHub account
 3. Click on this link [The Yoga Mat](https://github.com/maurasj/maura-yogis-mat-project) whilst logged in
 4. Just after the repository name, there is a green button with the name 'Gitpod', next click on the button with the name **Code**
-5. Copy the Link that shows up abd copy it to your local IDE
+5. Copy the Link that shows
-6.
-7.
+6. Log in to your local IDE
+7. Open up a bash terminal, navigate to the directory where you want to clone the repository in the terminal
+8. Type : git clone <then paste the link copied earlier>
+9. Press ENTER, and the project has been cloned.

 ## Media
-* The Media is inspired by locations exercises of Yoga can take place.
+* The Media is inspired by locations, that practices of Yoga can take place.

 ## Choice for Design
 1. Logo